-If you ask small business owners what they struggle with or wish they knew more about, many of them will mention finances, but they also might mention a lack of mentorship.
+If you ask small business owners what they struggle with or wish they knew more about, many of them will mention finances, but they also might mention mentorship.
 Tweet This We interviewed minority business owners about their accomplishments, failures and struggles, and discovered that a lack of mentors may be just as harrowing as a lack of capital.

 Research shows that minority business owners struggle more than most to obtain the financing they need.
 To better understand why, we first must understand some of the paramount differences between minority business owners and other entrepreneurs.
 Minority business owners often lack mentors, gravitate toward business models or industries that make less capital , and may even be held back by preconceived notions about their race or gender.
 Combine this background with an overall lack of access to capital, and you get a large group of underserved business owners struggling to make ends meet or grow their company.